hbkwong/familyfridaydemo/README.md

 end
 ```

-Additional features of the class structure are validations for non-null values for `restaurant_id`, as well as a custom methods to aid in calculations of persisted data.
+Additional features of the class structure are validations for non-null values for `restaurant_id`, as well as a custom method to aid in calculations of persisted data.

 ## Email function